Yubo-Huang/RL-based-WindFarmControl/README.md

 # MARL-based policy optimization of wind farm control task

 This repo is the code implementation of the paper titled "Reinforcement Learning-based Control of Wind Farm Composed of Hydrostatic Wind Turbines".
-In this paper, a novel MARL method is proposed to control the hydrostatic wind turbines (HWT) in a wind farm to maximize its power generation.
+In this paper, a novel MARL method name Multi-Agent Policy Optimization (MAPO) is proposed to control the hydrostatic wind turbines (HWT) in a wind farm to maximize its power generation.
 The structure of this repo is:

 ## Dependency